-The members of the Audit Committee during the Year and as at the date of this Statement are: Brian Long (Committee Chairman), David Gosnell, Carolyn Kay and Scott Perkins.
-Elizabeth Fagan will join the Audit Committee on 1 October 2018.
+The members of the Audit Committee during the Year and as at the date of this Statement are: Brian Long (Committee Chairman), David Gosnell, Scott Perkins and Elizabeth Fagan (who joined the Audit Committee on 1 October 2018).
+Carolyn Kay was a member of the Committee until her retirement from the Board on 23 October 2018.

-Details of the number of Audit Committee meetings held during the Year, and attendance at those meetings, are set out on page 45 of Brambles' 2018 Annual Report.
+Details of the number of Audit Committee meetings held during the Year, and attendance at those meetings, are set out on page 51 of Brambles' 2019 Annual Report.